Hungry for an easy, weeknight-friendly Tex Mex dish? Look no further than this amazing and easy Tex-Mex Pasta Bake!

 - Cook pasta according to directions.
 Drain, rinse and set aside.

-- Combine turkey, onion and taco seasoning in a large non-stick skillet, cooking over med-high heat, until turkey is no longer pink, about 5 minutes.
+- Combine ground meat, onion and taco seasoning in a large non-stick skillet, cooking over med-high heat, until turkey is no longer pink, about 5 minutes.
 Stir in corn, salsa and beans.
 Remove from heat

-- Preheat oven to 350.
-Combine cottage cheese, egg, cilantro, white pepper, salt and cumin in bowl.
+- Combine cottage cheese, egg, cilantro, white pepper, salt and cumin in bowl.